-If your brand voice is more formal, but you're writing for a publication like BuzzFeed, which is known for its less-formal tone, blend the two harmoniously so your advertorial can speak to both audiences.
+If your brand voice is more formal, but you're writing for a publication that uses a less-formal tone, blend the two harmoniously so your advertorial can speak to both audiences.
 (Alternatively, perhaps your target audience for this campaign supports a change of tone, which is 100% okay).

-To make sure you write an effective advertorial that doesn't sound too much like a blog post or too much like an ad, we're going to analyze what makes editorial content, like a blog post or product page, vs. what makes an advertorial.
-These tips will help guide your writing process.
+To make sure you write an effective advertorial that doesn't sound too much like a blog post or too much like an ad, follow these tips:

 How to write an advertorial